cdoremus/angular2-sandbox/README.md

-# angular2-sandbox
+# angular2-sandbox autocompletion branch
-Holds my Angular 2 experiments/examples

 This branch contains an autocompletion example triggered by value changes in a text control.

-All work is in the [autocompletion folder](https://github.com/cdoremus/angular2-sandbox/tree/autocompletion/autocompletion).
+All source code is in the [autocompletion folder](https://github.com/cdoremus/angular2-sandbox/tree/autocompletion/autocompletion).

 ### Screenshots of the autcompletion component in action: